-Lalbagh fort is in day tour in Dhaka.
+Lalbagh fort is in Dhaka Division.
+Old Dhaka tour covers Lalbagh Fort.
 In Mughol era, 3rd son of emperor Aorongojeb, Muhammad Azom started to build this fort in 1678 (17th century).
 Before completing this fort, his son Shaesta Khan was appointed as Nobab.
 Shaesta Khan continued the work of Lalbagh fort according to his father’s (Aorongojeb) request.
 But it was incomplete.
 Immature death of daughter- Poribibi of Shaesta Khan shocked him very much for which he stopped the work.
 As she was very dear to him, he made a grave for his daughter.
 It became very popular grave yard.
 The entire inner wall is with white marble stone.
 Near Poribibi’s grave, there are two graves, one is Shaesta Khan and his another daughter Shamshad Begum.
 Shaesta Khan left this place and lost popularity.
 It seems that the dream of Muhammad Azom was not fulfill.

 Lalbagh Fort- day tour in Dhaka